threedworld-mit/tdw/Documentation/lessons/audio/record_audio.md

 ## Requirements

 - [See audio playback requirements.](initialize_audio.md)
 - The controller and build must be on the same computer.
 - [fmedia](https://stsaz.github.io/fmedia/) See below for how to install.
 - Your audio drivers must be set up to allow for recording off of the system.
-One of the audio devices on your computer must be "Stereo Mix".
-If not, you need to upgrade or replace your audio drivers; how to do this will vary greatly by operating system and hardware.
-To check if you have the correct audio device, run this program; if it raises an exception, you don't have a "Stereo Mix" audio device:
+To check if you have the correct audio device, run this program; if it raises an exception, you don't have an appropriate audio device:

   ```python
   from tdw.audio_utils import AudioUtils
   AudioUtils.get_system_audio_device()
   ```

+    - *Windows and Linux:* The correct audio device is "Stereo Mix"; if your computer doesn't have this audio device,  upgrade or replace your audio drivers; how to do this will vary greatly by operating system and hardware.

+    - *OS X:* The correct audio device is "iShowU Audio Capture"; see below for how to install it.

 ### Install fmedia